Introduction:

 violence in remote communities - history of failed interventions - what works?]

-(The Restraint Project has sponsored the creation of an Australian Database of Indigenous Violence ... story ... and an article on indigenous violence)
+(The Restraint Project has sponsored the creation of an Australian Database of Indigenous Violence ... story ... and initial work by Stephanie Jarrett on her book, Liberating Aboriginal People from Violence).

 Ch.
 11